 A laundry schedule is something I started when we moved into our house, and it has been a huge help.

-On Mondays, I do regular laundry.
+On Mondays, I do my regular laundry.
 On Tuesdays, I do towels.
-I make sure to follow this schedule every week and it helps to keep me on track.
-It also assures I don’t get super behind on laundry.
+On Friday, Pete does his laundry.
+We make sure to follow this schedule every week and it helps to keep us on track.
+It also assures we don’t get super behind on laundry.

 Of course, there are a few extra loads thrown in, like when we have company or need to wash the sheets.
 But I make sure to never miss Monday and Tuesday.
 And if I don’t need anything done on Monday, that’s when I’ll wash the curtains or bathmats.

-I know some people have kids and more laundry than us, so just add a third day in during the week and keep those your laundry days.
+I know some people have kids and more laundry than us, so just add another day during the week and keep those your laundry days.
 By knowing you have days off from laundry, it keeps the whole task from getting overwhelming.

 Meal plan

-Meal planning takes care of this for you.
-Make a list of everything you are going to cook for the week, then write down the ingredients you’re lacking.
-Pick them up the next time you’re in the grocery store, and you’re ready to go.
+At the beginning of the week, make a list of everything you’re going to cook for the week, then write down the ingredients you need.
+Pick them up the next time you’re grocery shopping.
+That way, you have everything you need when it’s time to cook.

 Bulk cook

-I’ll also bulk cook other breakfast items too, like chocolate chip pancakes or egg cups and freeze them.
+I’ll also bulk cook other breakfast items too, like chocolate chip pancakes or egg cups and freeze them so they’re ready when we want them.

-You can do that with other non-breakfast meals too, like soup or burgers.
+You can do that with other meals too, like soup or burgers.
 Make more than you need for dinner that night and then freeze the second portion.
-You can have it for dinner the next week and not have to go through the trouble of cooking.
+You can have it for dinner in the future when you need something easy.

 Set your coffee maker